Why You Must Consider Investing in Foreign Stocks Now?

 Investors should treat foreign investments as a type of diversification.
 The idea is to have different types of investments – in terms of company size, industry, investment type (stock MF, etc.), and geography.
 Diversification generally spreads out portfolio risk and absorbs brief market fluctuations.
 With global diversification, when the stock market in one part of the globe plummets, having some investments in the other part may be helpful.

-With Winvesta, you can open a global investment account in minutes and start building a truly global portfolio.
+With Winvesta, you can open a global investment account in minutes and start investing in foreign stocks.
 You can invest in US stocks, buy fractional shares, and trade in real-time through the Winvesta app.
 Let’s go own the world!